visgl/deck.gl/dev-docs/governance.md

 ### 2c.
 Becoming a committer

-Any contributor of the project can self-nominate to become a committer, if they:
+Any contributor to the project can self-nominate to become a committer if they:

 - Demonstrate familiarity with the project and expertise in the relevant domain (e.g. WebGL, 3D tiles, Google Maps, React, etc.):
   + Obtain the endorsement by an existing committer, or
   + Have submitted at least one substantial PR (a complete feature or major bug fix) and remained active for more than 3 months in online discussions and relevant projects
 - Agree to the continuous maintenance of the self-declared feature area(s).

-The nomination is formally submitted as a PR to update the contribution guide, with self-declared ownership of one or more feature areas.
+The nomination is formally submitted as a PR to update the [developer guide](/dev-docs/README.md#governance), with self-declared ownership of one or more feature areas.
 Nominations are approved by the steering committee.

 ### 2d.
 Removal of the committer status

-A committer can be removed of their previledges if they:
+A committer can be removed of their privileges if they:

 - Resigns; or
 - Repeatedly fails to perform their responsibilities (2b); or